-How often have you been approached about returning to the character of Harm?
-What made the timing right for you and Catherine Bell to do guest spots on NCIS: LA?
+What made the timing right for David James Elliott and Catherine Bell to do guest spots on NCIS: Los Angeles?

 It kinda just happened.

-Fans felt a rush when they saw you take off your helmet on NCIS: LA and heard the JAG theme play.
-Did you feel a similar thrill?
+Fans felt a rush when they saw David James Elliott take off his helmet on NCIS: Los Angeles and heard the JAG theme play.
+Did he feel a similar thrill?

 Harm’s entrance on NCIS: LA where he walks off the flight line and removes his helmet was an almost spooky moment for me.